 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be in 2028.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 We recognize our responsibility to the public and to potential and enrolled students to clearly state our goals for outcomes.
 Data from the last five years is provided below.

-3. Deceleration rates for Duke PA Program students will be 2% or less.
+- Outcome measure: Deceleration rates will be 2% or less.

-In the past five years, <1% of Duke PA students have been decelerated, meaning that they have graduated with a later class than that in which they were originally enrolled.
+- Actual Outcome: In the past five years (2015-2019), <1% of PA students have been decelerated, meaning they have graduated with a later class than that in which they were originally enrolled.

-As of March 2019, 97% of Duke PA graduates who completed the program in August 2018 are employed as PAs.
+- Actual Outcome: As of May 2020, 98% of graduates who completed the program in August 2019 are employed as PAs.